promise-labs/prisma-typebox-generator/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Promise Changes

+- Added generate.sh file so that the generator can be run without needed to build it locally first
+- Added additionalProperties: false to the generated typebox schema to prevent arbitrary properties
+- Added $id to all schema names to prevent duplicate names and unblock AJV compilation
+- Changed output to use single quotes instead of double quotes for strings
+- Moved model IDs and file names to unify around underscores
+- Removed unnecessary `Examples` code